Virginia Gentlemen: Concerts

 The Virginia Gentlemen annually perform three concerts throughout the year, typically in Old Cabell Hall.
 The first of these concerts is the Family Weekend Concert held as part of the events organized for the University's Family Weekend in the middle of the Fall semester.
 The second is the Holiday Concert held in conjunction with the Virginia Sil'hooettes in December, of which the proceeds are annually donated to charity.
 The third concert of the year is the Spring Concert, held in April.

 The VGs also perform annually at the Annual Christmas Concert of the Virginia Glee Club in honor of the two groups' long-standing relationship.
 Traditionally, when the Glee Club performs "The Twelve Days of Christmas," the eighth day is sung by the VGs, an homage to the original octet which formed out of the Glee Club.

 At the White House

 The group has received requests to perform in several prestigious venues, including the White House, at which the group performed in 1991 for George H. W. Bush, in 2008 for George W. Bush, and in 2011, 2012, and 2013 for Barack Obama, including for the 2013 Presidential Inauguration.

 Annual international tours

 The group has traveled extensively since its independence, beginning with regular tours around the country and to the Caribbean in the early years of independence.
-For the last decade and a half, the group has traveled on an annual international tour, most recently visiting New Zealand and Australia in March 2019.
+For the last decade and a half, the group has traveled on an annual international tour, most recently visiting San Miguel De Allende, Mexico in January 2026, and London and Paris in March 2026.
 The Virginia Gentlemen have now traveled to all 7 continents, a feat that has been accomplished by very few performing groups.
 See their record of travel for more.